aleccresencio/LBYCPD2_OPAA/README.md

 ### Online Database
 - MySQL

-# Environment Setup:
+# Environment Setup
 1. Install Java on device
 2. Install MySQL, JavaFX, and JDBC library and add it to project dependencies.
 3. Clone the repository
 4. Run the program

-# Revision Logs:
+# Revision Logs
 ### 04/03/21
 - First push of the code in the repository, with working login system.